 Within such units, mass displacements and slope deformations are very common and produce important limitations in engineering applications, such as tunnelling, facility installation, building and foundation constructions, as well as quarrying.
-However, recommended laboratory testing on such materials is strongly hampered by the need of representing the structural variability at scales much greater than those available in lab machines.
+However, recommended laboratory testing on such materials are strongly hampered by the need of representing the structural variability at scales much greater than those available in lab machines.

-It is necessary, therefore, to develop new models and new operational methods that could help practitioners and geological engineers to understand the key parameters guiding rock slope behavior and to measure them.
+It is necessary, therefore, to develop new operational methods that could help practitioners and geological engineers to understand the key parameters guiding rock slope behavior and to measure them.
 In particular, numerical FEM and FDM modelling, that are now evolved to a degree of accuracy more than appropriate, cannot be used on bimrocks unless such key parameters are known in the 3D space of the rock mass.
 Needed tools range from automated or semi-automated point cloud analysis, to 2D remote sensing with multi-spectral capability, to scaling laws able to overcome limitations in the upscaling of constitutive models and statistical geomechanical properties.
-Fractal geometry can be of help in creating self-similar representations with scale invariance for bimrocks, that could be used to devise inversion models to extract geomechanical properties from simple image analysis with AI.